pgte/skiff-algorithm/README.md

 ```

 The peer is a string describing the peer.
 The description depends on the transport you're using.

-### .peers

-An array containing all the known peers.

 ### .command(command[, options], callback)